Close Alert Banner

 Everyone in our school community is responsible for implementing bullying and violence prevention policies and programs.
 Key roles involved in bullying prevention programs include:

-• Parents - act as partners in modelling consistent expectations.
+• Parents, Guardians and Caregivers: act as partners in modelling consistent expectations.

 We have guidelines in place to help students deal with incidents of bullying, whether they are the victim, bystander or bully.
 We do not tolerate bullying on school property, at school related activities, on school buses or in any other circumstances such as online communication.